MileHacker Logo

 • BiTaksi:

-This local app assists in calling licensed taxis, showing estimated fares, and tracking your lift.
+This local app helps with calling licensed taxis, showing estimated fares, and tracking your lift.

 • Banking apps: